 If you want a safe and secure way to connect various wireless devices to the internet, then you'll want a mobile Wi-Fi hotspots commonly known as Mi-Fi.

-Mobile Wi-Fi hotspots, commonly known as Mi-Fi, allow for several devices to connect to one or more data SIMs – usually 4G ones – to surf privately and safely, as it means you don't have to rely on potentially insecure free Wi-Fi hotpots.
+These Mi-Fi hubs allow for several devices to connect to one or more data SIMs – usually 4G ones – to surf privately and safely, as it means you don't have to rely on potentially insecure free Wi-Fi hotpots.